OS-Sketch/www.os-sketch.com/docs/operating-systems/learning-objectives.md

 - A student should be able to build mechanisms to support the sleeping and waking interaction between processes.

 ### Locks

+ - Demostrate the ability to create and maintain a lock.
+ - Demostrate a key understanding of locks and different techniques required to make a lock.
+ - Explain what compare-and-swap is and compare-and-exchange is.
 ### Semaphores

   - Explain what a semaphore is and why it is important to an OS.